Table of Contents

 The pandemic didn’t help matters.
 Bulk departments, along with a recent wave of “package-less” stores, hit a hard bump in the road early in the COVID-19 epidemic, when the mechanism for the spread of the virus was not understood.
 Many bulk zones were cordoned off and left to languish for months.

 Now, spurred by the growing popularity of low-waste lifestyles and the continued trend toward personalization, bulk is back.

 Zero-waste stores, like Brooklyn-based Precycle and Zero Market in Denver, appear to be thriving.
 In fact, Zero Market reports that it receives nearly 10 inquiries a day from entrepreneurs hoping to replicate their successful zero-waste grocery store model.
-They offer a pdf guide, So You Want to Open a Zero Waste Store, with basic business-model considerations for this type of specialty grocery store.

 While independent retailers have led the zero-waste charge, bigger companies have been paying attention.